Sexuality, gender and culture - Department of Interdisciplinary Studies of Culture

 Active Projects

-Across three interactive workshops, over a period of two years, this project aims to develop exchanges between academia and activism concerning the issues of women’s and LGBT rights in three geographical contexts: The Nordic countries, Russia and Turkey.
+Across three interactive workshops, over a period of two years, this project aimed to develop exchanges between academia and activism concerning the issues of women’s and LGBT rights in three geographical contexts: The Nordic countries, Russia and Turkey.

-The project will gather crucial insights into how activists and researchers in these variegated locations challenge ethno-nationalist, anti-gender and homophobic policies in times of political backlash against democracy and the rise of the far-right.
+The project gathered crucial insights into how activists and researchers in these variegated locations challenge ethno-nationalist, anti-gender and homophobic policies in times of political backlash against democracy and the rise of the far-right.
 In doing so, we aim to develop novel analytic and strategic tools to use in the struggle against gendered, sexualized, ethnicized and racialized inequalities that currently are on the rise in the Nordic region and beyond.

 The project is funded by NIKK (Nordic Gender Equality Fund) and will run from 2019-2022.